The Poor Fund of the Worshipful Company of Fan Makers

 - Cranfield University Fan Makers Bursary: £10,000 for the MSc in Thermal Power at the Propulsion Engineering Centre.
 Open to UK and EU students who could not otherwise afford the course.
 Available for both October and March intakes.

-- CIBSE (Chartered Institution of Building Services Engineers) Bursary: Annual award for students of limited financial means who have potential to make a difference in the UK Engineering Industry and excel academically.
+- CIBSE Fan Makers Bursary: Annual award for students of limited financial means who have potential to make a difference in the UK Engineering Industry and excel academically.

-- Brian Moss Fan Makers Award: £5,000 to support innovation and learning in building services.
+- Brian Moss Fan Makers Award: £5,000 annual award to support innovation, academic learning and research in building services engineering.

 Heritage and Culture:

-- The Fan Museum, Greenwich: Regular grants funded from a legacy specifically designated for this purpose.
-The Company also provides trustees to the museum and supports apprentice fan making courses.
+- The Fan Museum, Greenwich: Regular grants supporting this unique museum dedicated to the art of fan making.
+The Company provides trustees to the museum and supports fan making workshops.

 Military and Youth Recognition: